 As part of a graduate studio class, Microsoft asked for concepts that demonstrate the value of Conversational User Interface (CUI) to achieve a symbiotic human-computer experience.
 They wanted us to explore where, how, and in what ways conversational user interfaces could support human-computer symbiosis in the near future.

-I worked in a group of with designers and researchers to conduct research for and through design artifacts like journey maps and prototypes.
+I worked in a group of designers and researchers to conduct research for and through design artifacts like journey maps and prototypes.
 We iteratively designed and tested our conceptual interface through the course of the 2-month long project.

 How can a CUI integrate disparate elements within the emergency healthcare network?